-Christmas sensory bins make for fantastic holiday play.
-Created with a holiday version of the famous “rainbow rice,” this is the perfect indoor activity.
+Looking for an easy Christmas sensory bin idea?
+Try this one created with a holiday version of the famous “rainbow rice.”
 Save these sensory bins supplies for years to come and you’ll always have a quick and easy Christmas activity for kids.

 How to start building a Christmas sensory bin